Knowledge base

 , .xlsx

-, etc. readable directly on kDrive.
+, etc. and are readable directly on kDrive.

 This guide explains how to retrieve and transmit debugging information (logs, reports, and error logs) from the kDrive application in case of a problem on macOS, Windows, or Linux.